Sport. Health. Nutrition. Gym. For style

 In addition to classical processing techniques, methods are often used to achieve non-standard aesthetic effects.
 In this regard, our employees are proficient in the following techniques for working with natural stone:

-• heat treatment - exposure to a directed jet of air supplied with a high temperature.
-The texture at the same time acquires an uneven, rough appearance, after firing soft particles and grains of the stone surface.
+• Heat treatment - exposure to a directed jet of air supplied at high temperature.
+The texture takes on an uneven, rough appearance after firing the soft particles and grains of the stone surface.

-• Aging or antique - based on manual and abrasive work with the material, which creates an uneven, visually aged surface pattern with channels and chips.
+• Aging or antique - based on manual and abrasive work with the material, which creates an uneven, visually aged surface with channels and chips.

 • Split - the result of the work of a special tool that splits a monolithic surface, creating an uneven “torn” texture.